maxbla/gel-o/README.md

 ## Features

 - Configurable delay
-- Works on Xorg, Wayland, and linux virtual terminal
+- Works on Xorg, Wayland, and the Linux virtual terminal
 - Runs smoothly on low power devices like raspberry pi due to efficient epoll-based architecture
-- Works with all inputs including mice, keyboards, power buttons, gamepads and flight sticks
+- Works with every input device Linux does including mice, keyboards, power buttons, gamepads, flight sticks and more

+## Anti-features

+- Requires read/write access to files in /dev/input, /dev/uinput

 ## How to use